benbucher/benoitBucherWebsite/README.md

 This repository contains all the code of my personal website.

-It comes along with a server.js file to serve the websote.
+It comes along with a server.js file to serve the website.

 To visit the website: